architech-boards/T1040/source/qs.rst

 .. image:: _static/downloading_sdk1.7.jpg

 There will be shown you a list of images, you have to download the file **Source: QorIQ Linux SDK V1.7 Yocto Source ISO**, size 3.1GB.
-The other links are pregenerated binary files, these are useless for us because we will build the linux distribution by ourself.
+The other links are  binary files, these are useless for us because we will build the Linux distribution by ourself.

-Once the download is complete import the image file into the virtual machine.
+If you have downloaded the ISO file without the Virtual Machine then use the shared folder created previously in order to import the file.

 Installation
 ============